RTEMS/rtems-docs/user/start/bsp-build.rst

 file cannot be found return to :ref:`QuickStartTools` and install the tools again.

-The first step is to configure the BSP.
+The second step is to configure the BSP.
 There are various BSP build configuration options available.
 Some options are BSP-specific.
 Each section in the INI-style configuration file ``config.ini`` instructs the build system to build a particular BSP variant (`sparc/erc32` in our case).
 We enable the build